hlopez058/open-elecbay/README.md

 ## Usage

-Environment loads mosquitto MQTT broker locally on the docker app.
+Environment loads mosquito MQTT broker locally on the docker app.
-Messages are recieved through the frontend API , and forwarded to the MQTT broker.
+Messages are received through the frontend API , and forwarded to the MQTT broker.
-The MQTT broker is then serviced by an market agent that supervises the bidding, exchange, and settlement periods A different market agent can be designed to independelty manage each of these periods.
+The MQTT broker is then serviced by a market agent that supervises the bidding, exchange, and settlement periods A different market agent can be designed to independently manage each of these periods.

-A particpant can then register through the API and then stream requests to the MQTT broker for any of the periods Particpants can publish/subscribe requests based on a participant ID/key provided by the API after registration
+A participant can then register through the API and then stream requests to the MQTT broker for any of the periods Participants can publish/subscribe requests based on a participant ID/key provided by the API after registration